Our content is impartial, but funded in part by affiliate commissions (at no extra cost to our readers). Learn more.

 Shopify, by contrast, gives you a dedicated built-in feature, ‘Shopify Markets,’ for managing all aspects of international selling — currencies, international domains and languages.

-Shopify Markets is easily enabled — and for me represents one of the very best aspects of the whole Shopify platform.
+Shopify Markets is easily enabled — and for me represents one of the best aspects of the whole Shopify platform.
 It lets you display the right version of your site to the right audience in the right currency — all without any extra costs or apps being needed.

 Multilingual selling

+While Shopify is the more sophisticated choice for multi-currency selling, WooCommerce is technically the better option for multilingual selling.
 This is because the platform that it runs on, WordPress, can be used to create a huge number of different language versions of a website, via the ‘WordPress Multilingual Plugin.’

 This does come at an additional cost, but it’s a very flexible plugin that’s used by a lot of big corporations to translate their WordPress websites.

-Shopify’s multilingual features are free and again don’t require the addition of any apps — but the number of languages you can translate your store into is limited to 20.
+Shopify’s multilingual features are free and don’t require the addition of any apps — but the number of languages you can translate your store into is limited to 20.

 So, if you are intending to sell in a very large number of languages, the more flexible option is WooCommerce.